fgauna12/fgauna12.github.io/_posts/2020-04-02-install-iis-on-azure-vm-using-terraform.md

 This Powershell command installs IIS, all it's sub features, and IIS Management tools.

 We can execute this script from an Azure VM as it's being provisioned using the [virtual machine custom script extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows).
 As the VM is being provisioned, this script will be run and the state of the VM won't show as "running" until the custom script finishes.
-This custom script extension also applies for virtual machine scale sets (VMSS).

 To invoke this custom script with Terraform, it's quite simple.